By Bruce Parker and Michael Bielawski | True North Reports

 Sabet added that his organization will keep a close eye on the special session next month.
 In particular, he said he will be on the lookout for any action by lawmakers that would allow “Big Marijuana to come to Vermont.”

 Wednesday’s events may have felt like déjà vu all over again for legalization advocates.
 In May 2016, exactly one year ago, the Vermont House voted down a similar bill by a vote of 121-28, even after the Senate approved a comprehensive regulatory structure to grow, sell and tax marijuana in retail outlets starting in 2018.

 During that debate on the House floor, lawmakers reviewed data from Vermont State Police that said two pot plants could produce more than 4 pounds of marijuana in 120 days, leading to as many as 4,830 joints.

-Bruce Parker is a managing editor and staff writer for True North Reports.
+Bruce Parker is a managing editor for True North Reports.
 Michael Bielawski is a reporter for True North Reports.